Capacity: 2,500 (Seats 500)

 There is a free car park at the ground that has space for 100 cars.

-The nearest railway station is Ruabon, which is located around a mile and a half away from the stadium.
+The nearest railway station is Ruabon, which is located around a mile and a half away from the Rock Stadium.
 It is served by trains from Cardiff Central, Chester and Birmingham New Street.

 The stadium is around a 25 minute walk away; 'As you exit the station building, turn left and walk up the station approach road.
 At the top of this road turn right (or turn left for the Bridge End Inn pub!) onto Bridge Street.
 You will then reach a roundabout, which you go straight across onto the B5096 towards Rhosymedre.
 After another 3/4's of a mile turn right onto the B5096 towards Cefn Mawr and then turn immediately right into Chapel Street.
 At the top of Chapel Street you will reach a T-junction where you turn right into Rock Road.
 The stadium entrance is up on the left.